Amit-Bruhim/String-Play/README.md

 - A Linux or Windows system with an x86-64 environment
 - GCC (GNU Compiler) to assemble and link the program
+- Git for version control and project management

 ---